Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Syracuse Stats and Trends

-- Syracuse has played four games, with three wins against the spread.
+- Syracuse has three wins against the spread in four games this year.

-- This season, the Orange won ATS in their only game as an underdog of 4.5 points or more.

-- Syracuse's games this season have eclipsed the over/under one time in four opportunities (25%).
+- Syracuse's games this season have hit the over one time in four opportunities (25%).

-- The Orange have turned the ball over five times this season, one more turnover than the Seminoles have forced (4).
+- The Orange have turned the ball over one more time (5 total) than the Seminoles have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.